antoineboult/Python-Weather-Program-SED1115/README.md

 The columns that I find important are : Day, Month, Snowfall, Groundsnow All of these serve a purpose for my program since I need to determine if each day of the year is considered a day where I need to wear winter boots.
 It reads month by month, day by day (the use of Day, Month).
-Than I need to have a bootday count that will help to determine if the month is a month that I would hate.
+Than I have a bootday count that helps to determine if the month is a month that I would hate.
 To be a bootday (add 1 to the count), the values of the day has to follow these conditions : SnowfallList > 0 or GroundsnowList > 0.
 After each month, if it's bootcount is > 5 bootdays, the value of the month gets appended to the hatedmonths list.
 The value of the months gets converted to the actual name of the months by firstly having the dictionary that associates the number of the month to it's name.